elainebroche-dev/ms1-thrive/README.md

 -   Code on how to do the fade-in of the hero image came from information on this page : https://blog.hubspot.com/website/css-fade-in
 -   Code on how to do a rounded button as seen on the index.html page was written based on example code on : https://w3schools.com/css/
 -   Code on how to do the flip-card effect on the index.html page was based on example code on : https://w3schools.com/css/
+-   Code on how to include google map with marker was based on code from this site :  https://www.maps.ie/create-google-map/

 ### Content